rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Not bad for a totally random algorithm.
 I let it run for about 1-2 minutes before stopping it.
 (In the real code, I had it take a 0.5 second break after each set of lines so browser wouldnt kill the script, so its not 1-2 mins of straight computation).
 Here's whats interesting about this first pass:

 * It didn't actually complete.
-It only drew 1403 lines before I stopped it because it was just cycling many times without drawing.
-The cutoff was 4500 lines.
+It only drew 1403 lines before I stopped it because the time it was taking to find a new line was pretty high.
+(The cutoff I had specified in the code was 4500 lines)

-* The dog is still recognizable even with only 1403 lines.
-The original photo still looks, by and large, complete, meaning we probably don't need to draw all the image information to get a "good enough" representation.
+* The dog is still recognizable even with only 1403 lines, which only represents a small fraction of the total image information.
+The original image still looks whole, for the most part.
+This means we like don't need to draw _all_ the image information to get a representation of the dog, we just need to draw the _right_ information

+* The average line length is short -- far from unbroken.

+* It doesn't do too well around the edges--for any sharply defined features, would be difficult to draw.

 ###The demo